 (Treasury) brings significant financial expertise to the fight against human trafficking and leverages the Department’s economic and anti-money laundering tools to target, disrupt, and counter those who engage in human trafficking.
 Treasury engages with financial institutions to analyze and disseminate information related to the illicit finance risk associated with human trafficking.

-Department of Defense (DOD) endeavors to ensure that the U.S. military, civilian employees, and contractors have the necessary tools for awareness and prevention of human trafficking, including through training, distribution of awareness materials, and development of policies and procedures to address vulnerabilities in defense contracts.
+(DoD) endeavors to ensure that the U.S. military, civilian employees, and contractors have the necessary tools for awareness and prevention of human trafficking, including through training, distribution of awareness materials, and development of policies and procedures to address vulnerabilities in defense contracts.

 (DOJ) conducts human trafficking investigations and prosecutions and provides grant funding for victim services.
 DOJ supports anti-trafficking task forces; conducts trainings, research, and outreach initiatives; and produces the .

-(DOT) partners with other U.S. government agencies and transportation industry leaders across the country to train stakeholders, develop educational tools, and disseminate awareness materials focused on anti-trafficking initiatives.
+(DOT) partners with federal, state, and local agencies and transportation industry leaders across the country to train stakeholders, develop educational tools, disseminate public awareness materials, and fund anti-trafficking initiatives in the transportation industry.